Xbox Series X restock update: Track on Twitter, Walmart, Best Buy and more

 Xbox Series X restock is incredibly difficult to pin down.
 Despite our best efforts to bring you timely updates, Tom's Guide can't guarantee you'll be able to purchase an Xbox.
 Nevertheless, we are committed to bringing you up-to-the-minute information on all restocks as soon as they happen.

-Xbox Series X restock is hard to find these days.
-Outside of restocks at Costco and Best Buy, there have been no Xbox Series X restocks so far this month.
-However, there's still hope we could see console drops from the likes of GameStop and Walmart in the coming days.
+It's been a bad week for finding an Xbox Series X restock, as stock drops have been has been non-existent so far.
+Furthermore, outside of restocks at Costco and Best Buy, there have been no Xbox Series X restocks so far this month.
+But, there's still hope we could see console drops from the likes of GameStop and Walmart in the coming days.

 Where to buy Xbox Series X: Restock links and updates